Controller headset audio issues - Series X latest update

 1. Controller headset audio issues - Series X latest update - Similar Threads - Controller headset audio

-4. Controller disconnects when headset is plugged in
+4. Controller disconnects and headset crackles

 7. No audio through series S controller headset